zorinalexey/cloud-casstle-http-router/docs/en/features/14_CACHING.md

 **Category:** Performance
 **Number of methods:** 6
-**Complexity:** ⭐⭐ Intermediate уровень
+**Complexity:** ⭐⭐ Intermediate ataboutin

 ---

-## Описание
+## andwithand

-Кеширование позволяет компилировать routes в оптимизированный формат и загружать их мгновенно, ускоряя инициализацию приложения в десятки раз.
+andaboutinand byinabout toaboutandandaboutin routes in aboutandandandaboutin about and at and aboutinabout, atwithtoabout andandandandand andaboutand in withtoand .

 ## Methods